 https://mpca.maps.arcgis.com/apps/MapJournal/index.html?appid=d60723ef1a4042d7932bb95208b7a 1a6.
-MNDNR published a report: Habitat Restoration and Protection, St. Louis River Area of Concern, https://widnr.widen.net/content/qno7opxbni/pdf/GW\SLR\HabitatProjects2015.pdf.

-Minnesota (October 2020) that summarizes habitat restoration and protection work that was completed within the AOC between 1987 and the present, but that was not included as RAP management actions.
+MNDNR published a report: Habitat Restoration and Protection, St. Louis River Area of Concern, Minnesota (October 2020) that summarizes habitat restoration and protection work that was completed within the AOC between 1987 and September 2020, but was not included as RAP management actions.
 This report complements WDNR's management action 9.18 and will be used to support BUI 9 removal.
-Their document can be found at:
+The WDNR document can be found at: